Discover what you are naturally good at

 Employee Onboarding – Guide with Techniques & List of Benefits

-Employee onboarding is a crucial step in the hiring process, but it can be hard to do well.
-The onboarding process should make new hires feel like they’re part of your team from day one and help them hit the ground running.
+Employee onboarding is a crucial step in the hiring process, but it can be challenging to execute effectively.
+A well-designed onboarding process should make new hires feel like they’re part of your team from day one and help them hit the ground running.
+One powerful way to achieve this is by incorporating a strengths-based approach, such as the HIGH5 strengths assessment.
+By identifying and leveraging new employees’ unique strengths early in the onboarding process, you can accelerate their integration, boost their confidence, and set them up for long-term success in their roles.

 But many companies don’t have an effective plan for this important phase, which means that their new employees aren’t getting off to a good start and as a result, might not stay long-term.